nbovee/bot-ready-resume/README.md

 #### How to hide the specified section in the resume?

 If there is no content you want to keep in the section, you can remove it directly.
 If you want to keep the content, you can set the value of the `show` option of the section to `false`.

+#### How to enable LLM-friendly output formats?

+The theme can generate additional output formats optimized for LLM consumption:
+- Set `params.llms.txt: true` in `hugo.yml` to enable llms.txt output at `/llms.txt`.
+- Set `params.llmHeader: true` to add LLM guidance as an HTML comment in the page head.
+- Add custom instructions in `data.yml` under `llmPrompt.text`.
+- Configure `outputFormats` and `outputs` in `hugo.yml` to enable markdown and llmstxt formats.

 #### How to create a resume in other languages?